 Testing & Development

 One area where the public cloud shines for many is for purposes of testing and development.
-Traditionally, test and dev environments have required dedicated infrastructures and significant resources, putting pressure on firms to invest in additional costly hardware.
-Unfortunately, testing environments can also fall by the wayside, deeming these investments wasteful.
-According to a report from Cognizant in March 2011, “test labs in companies typically sit idle for longer periods of time, consuming capital, power and space.
-Approximately 50% to 70% of the technology infrastructure earmarked for testing is underutilized.”
+Traditionally, 'dev test' environments have required dedicated infrastructures and significant resources, putting pressure on firms to invest in additional costly hardware.
+Unfortunately, testing environments can also fall by the wayside if underutilized, deeming these investments wasteful.
 With the public cloud, firms can easily and cost-effectively set up testing and development environments without the fear of overspending or underutilization.

 Edge: Public Cloud